About Anders Helmerson

-Anders was born in a musical family in Sweden where his mother was a classical pianist and his father was a jazz musician.
-He has studied classical piano and then his musical interests evolved into progressive rock, such as Yes, Crimson, as well as jazz music as Chic Correa, Bill Evans etc.
+Anders Helmerson was born in a musical family in Sweden where his mother was a piano teacher and his father was a jazz musician.
+Anders has initially studied classical piano.
+However, his primary interests evolved toward progressive rock, such as Yes, King Crimson, as well as jazz music as Chick Corea, Bill Evans etc.

-In 1981, his first album “End Of Illusion” was released, first by Swedish label TMC, but 15 years later it was re-released at French label Musea where it got cult status and became a big seller.
-According to a Japanese music magazine Euro-Rock Press, he became famous by End Of Illusion and remembered by progressive rock fans in Japan for over a decade as a mysterious man.
+In 1981, his first album “End Of Illusion” was released, initially by Swedish label TMC, but 15 years later it was re-released at French label Musea Records where it got cult status and became a big seller.
+According to a Japanese music magazine Euro-Rock Press, Anders has became famous by End Of Illusion and remembered by progressive rock fans in Japan for over a decade as a mysterious man.
 The wait for success of his first album kept Anders out of the music scene for years.

-In 2002, his second album “Fields Of Inertia”, which has been recorded in Brazil and mixed in New York, was released by the Rio based label Som Interior.
+In 2002, his second album “Fields Of Inertia”, which has been recorded in Rio and mixed in New York, was released by the Rio based label Som Interior Artistical Productions.
 Anders has been working in Brazil with Brazilian musicians as Robertimbo Silva and others.
 The outcome was a bowl of prog music and Latin jazz in a rather neo classic mix.
 This was his first experience with digital recording which later made a total revolution in the record industry, maybe for Anders elaborated writing style more to a benefit than a disadvantage.